GideonLeGrange/panstamp-tools/README.md

 ### Running

+The Windows application is currently shipped as a single .exe file and can be run directly.
+The OS X application is provided as a .dmg file containing an application that can be dragged into the Mac Applications folder and run from there.

-To run the JAR version, execute the jar using the Java runtime:
+To run the cross platform jar version, execute the jar using the Java runtime:

 ```shell
 java -jar panstamp-tool-1.0-shaded.jar